-Breakfast should be consumed within two hours of waking up:
+Breakfast within 2 hours of waking up

 Skipping breakfast may appear to be a fantastic strategy to avoid consuming too many calories during the day.
 Nevertheless, doing so can lead to fat gain when the body enters famine mode, storing additional calories as fat rather than expending them for energy.

-Adapt to smaller portions:
+Adapt to smaller portions

 Whether for meals or snacks, switching to smaller dishes might be beneficial psychologically.
 This will fool your brain into believing you’ve eaten more than normal.
 This method causes inadvertent weight reduction over time.

 Staying hydrated is the key to happiness and a faster weight loss, as experts have long stated.
 However, we are unaware of how this beverage can aid in weight loss.
 Water consumption of eight glasses per day has been related to improved skin health and metabolism.